Natural-Intelligence/superseed/packages/superseed/README.md

 # superseed

+A Simple and flexible seeder for generating complex seeds.
+This flexibility is provided by allowing
+- the definition of custom  mock generator for generating you mock data.
+- the definition a custom data source for saving you data.

+The seeder could then be used for generating any number of seeds for any given entity.

-Smart seeder for NodeJS.
-This seeder is mock generator and data source agnostic.
+This make the seeder mock generator and data source agnostic.
 Different mock generators and data sources can be mixed and matched.
-For example you can generate mocks using mongoose schema and save seed data in MongoDB
+For example you can [generate mocks using mongoose schema](https://www.npmjs.com/package/@superseed/mongoose) and [save seed data in MongoDB](https://www.npmjs.com/package/@superseed/mongodb).

 ### Audience

-This package is for NodeJS users that require a simple but flexible Seeder package.
-This seeder was started because of the need for a flexible seeder while writing End to End and Integration tests.
+This package is for projects that require a simple but flexible Seeder package.
+This seeder was created out of the need for a flexible seeder while writing End to End and Integration tests.

 ### Features

 - Define custom mock per entity.
 Existing mock generators include [@superseed/mocker-data-generator](https://www.npmjs.com/package/@superseed/mocker-data-generator) and [@superseed/mongoose](https://www.npmjs.com/package/@superseed/mongoose).
+- Create mock using both dynamic and static fields.
 - Define custom data sources for you project need.
 Existing data source packages include [@superseed/mongodb](https://www.npmjs.com/package/@superseed/mongodb) and [@superseed/restapi](https://www.npmjs.com/package/@superseed/restapi).
 - Use previously seeded data of related entities when generating seeds.
+For example an entity my need a field from a previously seeded entity.
-- Added API for Removing seeds after tests completion.
+- Removing seeds after tests completion.

 # Install